-Before showing you what electric charge is, a discussion of what
+Before showing you what an electric charge is, a discussion of what

 you will know why your finger received an electric shock when you touch a door handle.

 Beside the force of gravity acting on you, imagine also another pair of forces that are very powerful acting on you called electrical attracting force and electrical repelling force.